THE FAIRFAX COUNTY GOVERNMENT ENERGY DASHBOARD

-The Fairfax County Energy Dashboard provides a deep dive into the energy use and performance of individual buildings and facilities.
-The dashboard shows energy use, cost, and emissions data for the county's Facilities Management Department (FMD) and Park Authority (FCPA).
+The Fairfax County Government Energy Dashboard provides energy use, cost, and emissions data for buildings and facilities managed by the county's Facilities Management Department (FMD) and Park Authority (FCPA).

 This data is live – it pulls directly from the county’s energy data management software.
 You can view the data for all facilities or filter by facility name using the search box.
-Alternatively, data summaries dating back to 2006 are available for FMD, FCPA, the Department of Public Works and Environmental Services, and Housing and Human Services in the dropdown sections below.
-The county energy dashboard provides a deep dive into the energy use and performance of individual buildings and facilities.
-Please access the page using Edge or Chrome - Internet Explorer is not compatible.
+Alternatively, data summaries dating back to the 2018 fiscal year (FY 2018) are available for FMD, FCPA, the Department of Public Works and Environmental Services, the Department of Transportation, and Housing and Human Services in the dropdown sections below.
+Please access the page using Microsoft Edge or Google Chrome web browsers.

 COUNTY OVERALL ENERGY USE

 Fairfax County uses electricity and natural gas throughout its operations.
-Much of that energy use allows the county to heat and cool its facilities and power the lights and equipment in them.
+Much of that energy use allows the county to heat and cool its facilities and power lights and equipment.
 Some of the county’s energy use helps ensure adequate night-time lighting on streets and ball fields.
 Other energy uses are less visible but just as essential, such as wastewater pumping and treatment.
+Please note that the data below is subject to change as new data becomes available.
+Where data is not yet available, reasonable estimates have been made.

-The graph above shows the equivalent carbon emissions from electricity and natural gas used at county facilities in 2006 and 2021.
-Annual energy consumption from 2006 through 2021 is provided in more detail via the dropdowns below, with electricity in blues and greens and natural gas in reds and yellows.
+The graph above shows the equivalent carbon emissions from electricity and natural gas used at county facilities from FY 2018 to FY 2022, indicating a 20.7% decrease.
+Annual energy consumption from FY 2018 through 2022 is provided in more detail via the dropdowns below.

 ENERGY USE BY SERVICE AREA OR BUILDING TYPE